bmndc/nokia-leo/root.md

 > Note for Arch Linux users: I've made an experimental `root.sh` that you can use to automate all 4 parts of the process (see the root of the repository) based on @Llixuma's tutorial.
 Debian-based distro users stay tuned!

 ### Part 1: Set up environment for EDL tools
-*This portion of the guide was taken from [Development/EDL tools on BananaHackers Wiki] so that you don't have to switch tabs.
+*This portion of the guide was taken from [Customization/Fastboot and EDL on BananaHackers Wiki] so that you don't have to switch tabs.
 Kudos to Cyan for the guides!*

 #### Linux
 1. Install Python from your operating system's package manager e.g.